Flipper (1996 film): Production

+Alan Shapiro had initially been working on a Archie adaptation for Universal Pictures until management changed their minds and asked Shapiro to write and direct an adaptation of Flipper instead.
+Shapiro had no interest in Flipper and initially rejected the idea but took on the project due to the difficulty in getting a film off the ground and was interested in the film making required for such a film which he referred to as Jaws-lite.

 The film was shot in the Bahamas.
-Animatronic dolphins, designed by Walt Conti and his team, had to be used extensively, such as in scenes where Flipper interacts with the human characters, or is shown swimming along.
+Animatronic dolphins, designed by Walt Conti and his team, had to be used extensively, such as in scenes where Flipper interacts with the human characters or is shown swimming along.
 Conti stated that using real dolphins does not work as well as many might think.
 Nevertheless, a trio of real dolphins did interact with star Elijah Wood during production, with Wood saying that he enjoyed the opportunity to swim with them.

 Reception

 Box office

-The film debuted at No. 2 behind Twister with $4.5 million.
-Flipper ultimately grossed $20 million domestically, on a $25 million budget.
+The film debuted at number 2 at the US box office behind Twister with $4.5 million.
+Flipper ultimately grossed $20.1 million in the United States and Canada and $35.5 million worldwide on a $25 million budget.

 Critical response

-Joe Leydon of Variety criticized the plot but appreciated the performances of Hogan, Wood, Wesson, Hayes and Field, as well as the animatronic work on the film.
+Joe Leydon of Variety criticized the plot, but appreciated the performances of Hogan, Wood, Wesson, Hayes and Field, as well as the animatronic work on the film.
 Dwayne E. Leslie of Boxoffice noted the scene where a hammerhead shark attacks a seabird, which brings to mind similar footage from National Geographic, may be shocking for very young children.

 Rotten Tomatoes gives the film a 30% approval rating based on reviews from 20 critics.

-On Metacritic it has a score of 43% based on reviews from 19 critics, indicating "mixed or average reviews".
+On Metacritic, it has a score of 43% based on reviews from 19 critics, indicating "mixed or average" reviews.

 Audiences surveyed by CinemaScore gave the film a grade of "A−" on a scale of A+ to F.

 Accolades

-The film's tagline, "This summer it's finally safe to go back in the water." references the tagline of the 1978 feature film Jaws 2, "Just when you thought it was safe to go back in the water..."
+The film's tagline, "This summer it's finally safe to go back in the water," references the tagline of the 1978 feature film Jaws 2, "Just when you thought it was safe to go back in the water..."

 Home media

-The film was released on DVD in 2003 by Universal Studios Home Entertainment, available in both 16x9 anamorphic widescreen and 4x3 fullscreen editions.
-In 2007, a widescreen-only print of Flipper was released in a four film package alongside The Little Rascals, Casper, and Leave It to Beaver.
+Flipper was first released on VHS on October 8, 1996.
+The film was then released on DVD in 2003 by Universal Studios Home Entertainment, available in both 16x9 anamorphic widescreen and 4x3 fullscreen editions.
+In 2007, a widescreen-only print of Flipper was released in a four-film package alongside The Little Rascals, Casper, and Leave It to Beaver.
 Dubbed "Family Favorites 4 Movie Collection: Franchise Collection", all four films are based on popular TV shows.
 Flipper was later released on Blu-ray on February 8, 2011.